Azure/react-appinsights/README.md

     }
 ```

 We will measure time from ComponentWillMount event through ComponentWillUnmount event.
-However, in order to make this time more accurate it will subtract idle time (30 seconds of user inactivity).
+However, in order to make this time more accurate it will subtract idle time.

 This means that Router Component Engaged Time = ComponentWillUnmount timestamp - ComponentWillMount timestamp - idle time.